eProsima/DDS-Record-Replay/ddsrecorder_yaml/README.md

-# eProsima DDS Recorder Yaml Module
+# eProsima DDS Record & Replay Yaml Module

-This library implements the required functions to translate a DDS Recorder configuration written in *yaml* format into C++ source code.
+This library implements the required functions to translate a DDS Recorder/Replayer configuration written in *yaml* format into C++ source code.
 It is powered by `yaml-cpp` library.